elastisys/compliantkubernetes/docs/operator-manual/access-control.md

 ## Users onboarding

-This describes how to configure Compliant Kubernetes with the Application Developers who should be OpenSearch, Grafana or Harbor Administrators.
+This describes how to configure Welkin with the Application Developers who should be OpenSearch, Grafana or Harbor Administrators.

 ### OpenSearch